richardm/karma-junit-reporter/README.md

 > Reporter for the JUnit XML format.

+## Modified

+This version has been modified to make the junit format compatible with the junit output created by protractor.
+Specifically:
+- this removes the browser prefix
+- separates classes with . instead of a space

 ## Installation

 The easiest way is to keep `karma-junit-reporter` as a devDependency in your `package.json`.